 Double glazing makes a big difference to the energy efficiency of a home.
 Check the double glazing to see how modern it is and whether it will need replacing in the near future.
 Look out for condensation between double-glazed window-panes, this means that they are faulty and will need to be repaired or replaced.

 Establish which direction the house faces, if you are not sure download a compass app on your phone.

 A north facing home or garden will get less sun in the summer months and rooms may be dark during the winter.
 A south facing garden will get plenty of light and warmth in the summer but the rooms could get unbearable hot, especially if the property has large bi-folding doors.

 8. Is there sufficient storage?

 Is there enough cupboard space for all your stuff?
 Where will you keep your vacuum cleaner, spare towels and bedding?
 Is there room for cupboards or shelves to be built in?

 Many terraced and semi-detached properties have poor sound proofing meaning noise from neighbouring houses can be heard in the property.
 Pay attention to this as you are looking around.
 If the owner as a radio or television on during the viewing, ask for it to be turned down.

 Drive around the nearby streets to get a feel for the neighbourhood, look out for anything potentially problematic.
 It’s worth doing this at different times of the day as a quiet residential street in the daytime could be a busy rat-run during commuter times.
 Find out what shops, restaurants and other facilities there are nearby.
 Check out your commute to work and look round local schools.

 Are you looking to move?

 Are you looking to buy a property in Wimbledon, Wimbledon Village, Coombe Hill or the surrounding area?
-We know Wimbledon property and have many fabulous home on our books, so if you’re a buyer looking in the area, get in touch with us today.
+We know Wimbledon property and have many fabulous homes on our books, so if you’re a buyer looking in the area, get in touch with us estate agent today.